 In Zimbabwe most ordinary people don't have to "imagine" no possessions: they're living John Lennon's 'Imagine' imaginary dream!
 Capitalism, free markets, the rule of law, property rights and everything and everyone is busted, socialised, levelled, powerless in one vast Marxist blood stain and above them is "only the sky".
 A rather merciless sky.
-They really don't have a Limousine to piss in.
+They really don't have a Limousine to piss in. ["“You may say he's a dreamer, but he's not.
+A couple of years ago, it emerged that Lennon was a very generous contributor not just to organizations that support and fund the IRA, but to the IRA itself.
+He could certainly imagine there's no countries, nothing to kill or die for and no religion, too, but until that blessed day he was quite happy to support a religiously discriminatory organization that blows up grannies at shopping centers in order to get out of one country and join another.
+How heartening to know that, though he grew rich peddling illusory pap to the masses, he didn't fall for it himself."]
+Mark Steyn.

 John Lennon on his song 'Imagine': “Now I understand what you have to do.
 Put your political message across with a little honey”.
 Or a thick sickening syrup.
+And what political message would that be John, beyond student crisis meeting style leftarded drivel?

 Add the zenith of the Cultural Revolution and the best of the living hell of North Korea and hey presto!
 It is the perfect distillation of a classically clueless, callow, juvenile projection fantasy.
 And interestingly, it’s the complete and exact opposite of the kind of life that most every teenager is largely obsessed with.
 Er, unless one is a teenage cadre of a jungle guerrilla unit.
 Hey, every teenager hates to get more possessions, money, fun and thrills, right?
 Er, no.